Beyonce’s Twins In Danger? Health Scare Forces The Carters To Move Out

 Beyonce Hints Sex Of Twins?
 9 Other Subtle Hints She’s Given In The Past

-A friend for the twins.
+A friend for the twins

-Beyonce’s friend Serena Williams recently announced she was pregnant with her fiance, Reddit co-founder, Alexis Ohanian, according to Jet.
+Beyonce’s friend Serena Williams recently announced she was pregnant with fiance and Reddit co-founder Alexis Ohanian’s child, according to Jet.

 Williams infamously starred in in Beyonce’s Lemonade music video “Sorry.”